vchen-98/fantasy_bball/README.md

 - We'll use correlation to determine how likely it is for a player to maintain their either low or high z-score fantasy contributions based on things like position, profile, height, etc. to eventually thigns like wingspan and deflection numbers.
 -
 - Second step will be dealing with the problem of z-score and its flaws (data in basketball is often right skewed vs normally distributed)
+- Looks like z-scores will still be the main driver of calculating value.
+However, while z-scores are important in calculating a general ranking list, I think the next step is calculating marginal utility in boosting one category over another.
+This is moving into the realm of drafting and streaming based on team comp, and not so much general ranking metrics.